 I have gracious rights.
-In Christ, by virtue of his atoning merit, all men are invested with rights as inalienable as the great natural rights enumerated above.
+In Christ, by virtue of His atoning merit, all men are invested with rights as inalienable as the great natural rights enumerated above.
 These are, ability to repent, power to believe in Christ, pardon, adoption, the witness of the Spirit, regeneration, sanctification, and the glorification of the soul and body united in eternal life.
-These are all comprised in the gift of the Holy Ghost, the Paraclete, my right through Christ; for even the saints' resurrection is "BECAUSE of his Spirit dwelling in you."
-Rom. viii, 11.
-(See critical Greek MSS.)
+These are all comprised in the gift of the Holy Ghost, the Paraclete, my right through Christ; for even the saints' resurrection is "BECAUSE of His Spirit dwelling in you" (Rom. viii.
+11).
+(See critical Greek MSS).
 The whole race will be raised because Jesus is the conqueror of death; but there is an additional reason why believers shall be raised.
 Their bodies have been temples of the Holy Spirit.

 These are not natural rights, inasmuch as they did not exist till purchased for me by Jesus, my adorable Saviour.
-But now that his shed blood stands as the eternal price of my eternal redemption, through faith I am invested with a right to that redemption, and to all that is a requisite preparation for it.
-Father, by solemn oath, has taken upon himself the obligation to pardon, sanctify, and save eternally all who persistently claim their rights in Christ Jesus.
-This explains the transaction between the Father and the Son, alluded to by Jesus in his high-priestly address to the Father in John xvii, 2.
-A study of the original beautifully shows that the whole mass of humanity is intrusted to the Son for redemption. and that the Father has bound himself to give eternal life to all who claim their rights in Christ, or, in Scripture phrase, "as many as thou hast given him" through the drawings of the cross, freely yielded to under the suasives of the Holy Spirit.
+But now that His shed blood stands as the eternal price of my eternal redemption, through faith I am invested with a right to that redemption, and to all that is a requisite preparation for it.
+The Father, by solemn oath, has taken upon Himself the obligation to pardon, sanctify, and save eternally all who persistently claim their rights in Christ Jesus.
+This explains the transaction between the Father and the Son, alluded to by Jesus in His high-priestly address to the Father in John xvii.
+2. A study of the original beautifully shows that the whole mass of humanity is intrusted to the Son for redemption, and that the Father has bound Himself to give eternal life to all who claim their rights in Christ, or, in Scripture phrase, "as many as Thou hast given Him" through the drawings of the cross, freely yielded to under the suasives of the Holy Spirit. [ See Bengel's Gnomon."]
 From the very nature of rights, they cannot be forced upon a person against his will.
-He must freely accept them or freely disclaim them. millionaire cannot divest himself of his money. then his money owns him instead of his owning the money.
+He must freely accept them or freely disclaim them.
+If the millionaire cannot divest himself of his money, then his money owns him instead of his owning the money.
 Gracious rights are always free.
 Constraint strikes at their very essence.